Find a Pest Control Professional

 Is Carpenter Ant Damage Covered by Homeowners Insurance?

 Unfortunately, carpenter ant damage is not usually covered by homeowners insurance.
 Although policies can vary, many do not cover damage caused by carpenter ants.
 This is why it is best to work with a pest control professional to assess the situation, help locate the nest, and create a plan to keep carpenter ants out of your home in the future.

 Carpenter ants usually gain access to buildings through cracks around doors and windows, holes for wires, or straight through wet, damaged wood.
 They will also crawl along overhead wires, shrubs, or tree limbs that touch the building far above the ground.
 Although carpenter ants first invade wet, decayed wood, they may eventually build paths through dry, undamaged wood, too.

-For one, carpenter ants need a constant water source to survive, so eliminating moisture or standing water on your property can help to deter them.
-Consider using a dehumidifier in crawl spaces, basements and attics that are prone to dampness.
+- Consider using a dehumidifier in crawl spaces, basements, and attics that are prone to dampness.

 - Trim tree branches and shrubs away from the building.

 - Fill any gaps or cracks on the outside of your home with silicone caulk.

 - Store firewood and other wood material at least 20 feet from your home and at least five inches off the ground.